-I recently had a discussion with a friend about online games and I told him that MMORPG is a dying online game genre.
+I recently discussed with a friend about online games and I told him that MMORPG is a dying online game genre.

 He is an avid Dungeons and Dragons Online (DDO) player and we weren’t on the same side of the coin.

 To be clear, I’m also an MMORPG player and I’ve played DDO for quite some time.
-In fact here’s a list of other MMORPGs that I’ve played in my lifetime.
+Here’s a list of other MMORPGs that I’ve played in my lifetime.

 - Cabal Online

 - Ran Online